jmarshall7/ThreatHunt-Technique-Pages/T1008 - Fallback Channels.md

 ## HUNTER NOTES
 * Analyze network data for unusual amounts of data to/from endpoints.
 * Processes making network connections that do not normally have network communication or have never been seen before.
+Long-   tail analysis may be best approach here.
 * Analyze packet contents to detect communications that do not follow the expected protocol behavior for the port that is     being used.
 ---